 A crackling paint project costs between $6 and $12 per square foot.
 Homeowners who prefer the rustic or country aesthetic gravitate toward crackling because the technique instantly ages walls and furniture, with a specialized crackle medium that dries and forms cracks and crevices, like old paint.
 Then, the painter adds a varnish to the finish.

 Because painters use multiple application techniques and a final sealant for pickling, the cost ranges between $5 and $10 per square foot.
 This faux finish changes the appearance of wooden surfaces by sanding and bleaching the wood, similar to the look of beach driftwood.
-After sanding and bleaching, the painter wipes a combination of water and paint primer across the boards to accentuate the grain pattern and lighten the overall color
+After sanding and bleaching, the painter wipes a combination of water and paint primer across the boards to accentuate the grain pattern and lighten the overall color.

 Costs for painted faux stone range from $6 to $10 per square foot.
 Painters use a wide variety of colors and tools to replicate the look of various types of stone, such as river rock and stacked flagstone, which may take the place of expensive natural stone on a fireplace or accent wall.

 Faux concrete costs between $6 and $10 per square foot.
 This technique imitates the colors and texture of poured concrete.
-Painters use a color palette that includes white, grey, and black to transform surfaces into faux concrete, possibly to match a DIY poured concrete countertop in the kitchen.
+Painters use a color palette that includes white, gray, and black to transform surfaces into faux concrete, possibly to match a DIY poured concrete countertop in the kitchen.

 Faux brick pricing ranges from $6 to $12 per square foot.
 Authentic exposed brick is a popular feature but is challenging to find in an existing home.
 Homeowners choose faux finishing for the look of brick without the time-consuming house hunt.
 The application uses measured stacks of painted rectangles and many colors for bricks and mortar to produce a realistic look.

 After reading about the different faux finishes, you might feel inclined to take on the project yourself.
 Beginners gravitate toward basic faux finishes like stripes or sponging.
 You’ll need tools such as sponges, tape, brushes, and rollers in addition to your paint color choices.
-All of the materials range from $55 to $205 on average.
+All the materials range from $55 to $210 on average.

 Keep in mind that faux finishes are time-consuming, and most of the time, first-timers won’t have the expertise to complete a professional look.
-However, if you’re trying to keep your budget low through a DIY process, it's possible to reduce costs by taking on prep work like wallpaper tear down, patching holes, and cleaning the wall and trim surfaces before the painter arrives.
+However, if you’re trying to keep your budget low through a DIY process, it's possible to reduce costs by taking on prep work like wallpaper teardown, patching holes, and cleaning the wall and trim surfaces before the painter arrives.

 Faux painting can be expensive, but not all projects have a hefty price tag.
 The size of the project, the painter’s experience, and the cost of the materials all make a difference.
-For reference, you can expect to pay about $500 for a 10x12-foot room for a simple faux finish.
+For reference, you can expect to pay about $500 for a 10-by-12-foot room for a simple faux finish.